Natalia Yurchenko: Personal life

 Yurchenko was born on 26 January 1965 in Norilsk, Russian SFSR.
 In 1999, she immigrated to the United States.
-She lives in Chicago with her husband, Igor Sklyarov.
+She is married to Igor Sklyarov.

 Career

 Yurchenko was coached by Vladislav Rastorotsky at the Dinamo sports society in Rostov on Don.
 Her first international competition was the 1978 Junior Friendship Tournament, where she placed 5th all-around and won gold medals in the team competition and on bars.
 In the same year she debuted in the senior Riga International meet, earning the bronze on the floor.

 Four years later, she won the all-around title at the USSR Championships, USSR Cup, at the prestigious Moscow News tournament and the World Cup.
 In 1983, she won almost all gold medals (except for the floor exercise) at the University Games and the USSR Championships.
 She also became the all-around World Champion, achieving two perfect 10s in the process.
 She qualified to all the event finals, but withdrew from the uneven bars, balance beam and floor exercise finals after an injury during the vault final, leaving with two world championship titles.

 At the Friendship Games in Olomouc, Yurchenko returned from injury, battled with Olga Mostepanova and managed to win the gold medal on vault and team competition.
 In 1985, she once again won almost all events at the University Games (except vault and balance beam), and contributed to the team's gold medal at the World Championships.

 Yurchenko was awarded the title of Honoured Master of Sports of the USSR.
 She retired from gymnastics in 1986, but made an appearance at the 1991 World Professional Championships in Fairfax, Virginia.